Medically reviewed by Drugs.com. Last updated on Aug 25, 2023.

-Hemorrhoids (HEM-uh-roids), also called piles, are swollen veins in your anus and lower rectum, similar to varicose veins.
-Hemorrhoids can develop inside the rectum (internal hemorrhoids) or under the skin around the anus (external hemorrhoids).
+Hemorrhoids (HEM-uh-roids), also called piles, are swollen veins in the anus and lower rectum.
+Hemorrhoids are similar to varicose veins.
+Hemorrhoids can develop inside the rectum, called internal hemorrhoids.
+They also can develop under the skin around the anus, called external hemorrhoids.

-Hemorrhoids are swollen veins in your lower rectum.
-Internal hemorrhoids are usually painless, but tend to bleed.
+Hemorrhoids are swollen veins in the lower rectum.
+Internal hemorrhoids are usually painless, but they tend to bleed.
 External hemorrhoids may cause pain.

 Internal hemorrhoids lie inside the rectum.
 You usually can't see or feel them, and they rarely cause discomfort.
 But straining or irritation when passing stool can cause: